 Entrance into the Grade 10 Programme for students currently enrolled at CCI or for those enrolled at another school follows a process similar to the one above.
-Applicants will need to complete a written task, provide copies of their Grade 8 report card, their most recent Grade 9 report card.
 NOTE: Students who wish to join the IB programme after completing grade 9 may do so, but must complete the application process.